All Episodes

 I just started collecting last year.

-Wait a second.
+Wait a sec.

 What do you mean you just started collecting last year?

-You could I I keep getting things from the Social Security Administration telling me what I start.
+I keep getting things from the Social Security Administration telling me what I start.

-What do you mean you just started you're 70 and you just started collecting when you're 69?
+You're 70 and you just started collecting when you're 69?

 Quit working.

-And I was making too much, and I didn't want to interrupt that.
+And I was making too much and I didn't want to interrupt that.

-I wanted to get as much social security.
+I wanted to get as much Social Security.

 Well, you know what I get?

-My mortgage is $830.
+My mortgage loss is $830.

-You are you are the exception.
+You are the exception.

-I I'm I'm I'm here to tell you you're the exception.
+I'm here to tell you you're the exception.

-I and I can give you uh uh uh other example.
+And I can give you other examples.

-My grandfather, who lived to be 104 and worked until he was 102, tried to send his social security checks back for 30 years and the government would not take them.
+My grandfather, who lived to be 104 and worked until he was 102, tried to send his Social Security checks back for 30 years, and the government would not take them.

-Well, you know what do it.
+Well, you know what?

-You cannot do it, they won't take the money back.
+They won't take the money back.

 On the beach somewhere.